iterative/dvc.org/static/docs/commands-reference/status.md

 ```

 This says that no differences were detected, and therefore that no stages would
-be rerun if `dvc repro` were executed.
+be run again if `dvc repro` were executed.

 If instead, differences are detected, `dvc status` lists those changes.
 For each
 DVC-file (stage) with differences, the _dependencies_ and/or _outputs_ that